New Apostolic Church: Break from the Catholic Apostolic Church

 As Rosochaki had returned to the Catholic Apostolic Church, this left the newly independent Hamburg congregation without apostolic authority: no more believers could be sealed; no ministers could be ordained.
-On 12 April 1863, a deacon delivered a prophecy calling Priest Carl Louis Preuss as an Apostle.
+On 12 April 1863, a deacon delivered a prophecy calling Priest Carl Louis Preuss as an apostle.
 Prophet Heinrich Geyer confirmed this calling a little later.
-On 25 May 1863, Friedrich Wilhelm Schwartz was also called as an Apostle through many prophetically gifted members in the congregation, and also through Prophet Geyer.
+On 25 May 1863, Friedrich Wilhelm Schwartz was also called as an apostle through many prophetically gifted members in the congregation, and also through Prophet Geyer.
 Thus began the work of the Apostles of the New Order, with German "apostles" spreading "the word" around the world.

 The First Schism

-The Prophet Geyer initiated the first schism in the new body for the same reason as the schism from the English Apostles and as for leaving the Catholic Apostolic congregations, namely Apostles not validating the Prophet's call for an Apostle.
-Friction existed between the Prophet Geyer and Apostle Preuss concerning whether Prophets or Apostles had higher authority, and when Apostle Preuss died on 25 July 1878, open conflict broke out.
-Geyer had already called the coal dealer Johannes F.L.
-Gueldner as an apostle in a private meeting four months before apostle Preuss' death.
-Apostle Preuss had refused to recognize this calling and, on his deathbed, designated Elder Wichmann as his successor.
+The Prophet Geyer initiated the first schism in the new body for the same reason as the schism from the English apostles and as for leaving the Catholic Apostolic congregations, namely apostles not validating the prophet's call for an apostle.
+Friction existed between the Prophet Geyer and Apostle Preuss concerning whether prophets or apostles had higher authority, and when Apostle Preuss died on 25 July 1878, open conflict broke out.
+Geyer had already called the coal dealer Johannes F. L. Gueldner as an apostle in a private meeting four months before apostle Preuss' death.
+Apostle Preuss had refused to recognise this calling and, on his deathbed, designated Elder Wichmann as his successor.
 However, he was not able to stop Geyer because "the word of a prophet carried more weight in those days than the word of the Lord".

 Geyer called Gueldner again as an apostle, and as the successor of Preuss, in a service on 4 August 1878.
 The majority of the Hamburg congregation protested, Wichmann stepped up to the altar and, without much ado, relieved Geyer from his ministry.
 The ensuing tumult led to a flurry of apostle callings.
 Wichmann's wife, supported by her son, called him an apostle through prophecy.
 A maid called her master as an apostle, also by prophecy.
 Other prophetic people called a fourth person as an apostle.
 The result of this chaos was that none of those who were called could prevail.
 Wichmann told Geyer that he had to leave, so Geyer left the church with his followers, taking their vestments and several sacramental items with them.
 A successor for Preuss was not selected at this time (this happened later in 1880).
 Going by a prophecy, the remaining Hamburg congregation gave themselves under the care of Apostle Menkhoff but the congregation had suffered severe losses from the schism.